mhetrick/hetrickcv/docs/Topics/PhasorTutorials/4-PolymeterPolyrhythm.md

 The phase of the secondary phasor might have wandered a bit while you were changing the Divide/Multiply values.
 If that's the case, just hit the Resync button to gain a new phase lock.

+## Polychronics and Phasing

+Oh no, there's another poly- term?!
+This one's a lot simpler.
+Polychronic (in musical terms) refers to rhythms running at unrelated tempi.
+One example that you might be familiar with is the phasing work of [Steve Reich](https://www.youtube.com/watch?v=g0WVh1D0N50).

+Setting up an arbitrary polychronic system is dead simple: simply use two separate phasor generators and set them to different speeds.

+For Reich-style phasing, you can simply reuse the Divide & Multiply patch from above.
+This time, instead of setting the Divide and Multiply controls to metric, integer values, use a Multiply value like 1.01x or 1.001x.
+The closer the value is to 1x, the longer it will take the secondary phasor to drift noticeably from the primary phasor.

 ## Wait, Get Back in Line!

 If you are going to experiment a lot, it might be worth adding a primary Reset button to your patch.
 I typically use VCV Pulses for this.
 Here's an example on how to wire it up.
 Just click the PUSH button to reset all of your phasors.